kraterkraken/csvpresto/README.md

                     one set of stats for the entire file.
 Ex: -g 1 2 3 4 -s col [col ...]
 The list of columns to perform stats on.
 Required for SUM and AVG.
 Ex: -s 5 6 7
+  -c                Causes the output to be in CSV format.
+Useful for piping
+                    to other commands or redirecting to a file.
   ```